ß: Development of a capital form

 Because ß had been treated as a ligature, rather than as a full letter of the German alphabet, it had no capital form in early modern typesetting.
 Moreover, allcaps was not normally used in Fraktur printing.
 There were, however, proposals to introduce capital forms of ß for use in allcaps writing (where ß would otherwise usually be represented as either SS or SZ).
 A capital was first seriously proposed in 1879, but did not enter official or widespread use.
 The Orthographic Conference of 1903 called for the use of SZ in allcaps until a capital letter could be proposed.
 Historical typefaces offering a capitalized eszett mostly date to the time between 1905 and 1930.
 The first known typefaces to include capital eszett were produced by the Schelter & Giesecke foundry in Leipzig, in 1905/06.
 Schelter & Giesecke at the time widely advocated the use of this type, but its use nevertheless remained very limited.

 The preface to the 1925 edition of the Duden dictionary expressed the desirability of a separate glyph for capital ß:

+Für ß wird in großer Schrift (bei Verſalien und Kapitälchen) sz angewandt, z.
+B. MASZE (Maße), aber MASSE (Maſſe) –, STRASZE, PREUSZEN, MEISZNER, VOSZ.
 Die Verwendung zweier Buchstaben für einen Laut ist nur ein Notbehelf, der aufhören muss, sobald ein geeigneter Druckbuchstabe für das große ß geschaffen ist.

+For ß in capitals and small capitals sz is used, e. g.
+MASZE (Maße), but MASSE (Maſſe) –, STRASZE, PREUSZEN, MEISZNER, VOSZ.
 The use of two letters for a single phoneme is makeshift, to be abandoned as soon as a suitable type for the capital ß has been developed.

+In 1941 the rule was changed: